suyashcjoshi/Processing-In-Java/README.md

 # Processing-In-Java

-Running a processing sketch in Java SE using Maven.
-Maven will download the dependencies incluiding the processing version 4.x core.jar file that is needed to build and run Processing Sketch within Java.
+Running a processing sketch using Java SE as Maven QuickStart project.
+Maven downloads, builds and executes the the project and runs the processing sketch using processing version 4.x core.jar library.

-## Pre-Requisitesd
+## Pre-Requisites

 1. Java SDK version 11+ (recommened Java SDK 17)
 2. Maven build tool
+3. Processing `core.jar` downloaded with help of maven when you run the following commands

-## How to run this app
+## Steps to run this project
 ```
 git clone <this repository>
 cd <repository>